HOGClan/metamod-source/README.md

 Metamod:Source
 ==============
+Note!
 Changes from Hoglan: Now the `meta list meta version` etc will be hidden.

 Metamod:Source - A C++ Plugin Environment and Detour Library for the Source Engine.